 soft.example.com.
 The services enable the same database to be identified differently by different clients.
 A database administrator can limit or reserve system resources, permitting better resource allocation to clients requesting one of these services.

 See Also:Oracle Database Net Services Administrator's Guide to learn more about naming methods

-Service registration is a feature by which the LREG process dynamically registers instance information with a listener, which enables the listener to forward client connection requests to the appropriate service handler.
+In Oracle Net, service registration is a feature by which the LREG process dynamically registers instance information with a listener.
+This information enables the listener to forward client connection requests to the appropriate service handler.
 LREG provides the listener with information about the following: